-- Hiii.
-Projects which are located in formally designated community revitalization areas (e.g. HUD Enterprise Zones, such as Main Street Programs, historic districts, designated blighted areas or otherwise targeted areas).
-The minimum size improvement zone for this scoring category is a one-block area, but cannot have been specifically created for the benefit of the proposed project.
-The formal designation must come from an official act by a government agency, such as a city council or town board.(10) 10 points - iiiiv.
+iii.
+Projects which are located in formally designated community revitalization areas such as Main Street Programs.
+The minimum size improvement zone for this scoring category is a one-block area but cannot have been specifically created for the benefit of the proposed project.
+The formal designation must come from an official act by a government agency, such as a city council or town board.

+iv.
 Smart Growth Components.
 Projects with the following components will score 2 points each, maximum total of 10 points:

 Public water supply 2 points

 Public sewer 2 points

 Piped natural gas available 2 points

 Appropriate zoning without variance 2 points

-Municipally-maintained off-site sidewalks accessible from the 2 points
+Municipally-maintained off-site sidewalks accessible from the he 2 points

-site and leading within 1/4 mile to a Community Center Area
+site and leading within 1⁄4 mile to a Community Center Area

 (see (i) above), to fixed route public transportation, or to a

-grocery store (a self-service retail establishment that primarily
+grocery store (a self-service retail establishment that primari ly

 sells food).

-b.
-Projects approved for points in part a.iii. that are also in Qualified Census Tracts and the development of which contributes to a Concerted Community Revitalization Plan.-(11) (4)
+- b.
+Projects approved for points in part a.iii. that are also in Qualified Census Tracts and the development of which contributes to a Concerted Community Revitalization Plan.
+(3) 3 points - c.

-- c.
 Projects approved for points in part a. that preserve and renovate existing housing.

-1 point - d. d.
+1 point - d.
 Preservation or restoration of a historic building.
-The building must be on or eligible for the State or National Register of Historic Places, or officially designated as a local historic property by town, state and/or federal agencies, with rehabilitation to
+The building must be on or eligible for the State or National Register of Historic Places, or officially designated as a local historic property by town, state and/or federal agencies, with rehabilitation to be completed so as to be eligible for and use federal historic rehabilitation tax credits.